A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 For example, you delivered an Alpha to your customer.

-In general, I don’t suggest putting life cycle stages as your major deliverables.
+In general, project managers should not put life cycle phases as their major deliverables in the work breakdown structure.
 It’ll create a mess during the execution of a project.
-Though, I’ll show you an example with the life cycle stages below.
+However, I’ll show you a phase-based WBS example.

 Point #3: Integration Deliverable.
 What’s that?

-You see those “Back End,” “Infrastructure,” “Mobil App” elements.
-They look like deliverables, right?
+Do you see those “Back End,” “Infrastructure,” and “Mobil App” work breakdown structure elements?
+They look like project deliverables, right?

 But what about that “Integration” thing out there (rightmost part)?